 The AUFIKR D5 Dash Cam comes supplied with two sized windscreen mounts, depending on the shape of your windscreen.
 The mounting position of the D5 dashcam is awful.
 You can’t see the screen whilst in use as it is angled away from your eyesight.

 As a UK driver the charger cable needs to be placed on the other side of the dashcam as the control buttons are located on the left-hand side of the camera, so you can’t see what you’re pressing unless you lean over onto the passenger seat.

-To help hide the charger cable you do get a supplied plastic crowbar to assist in pushing cables under the car’s interior trim.
+To help hide the charger cable you do get a supplied plastic trim tool to assist in pushing cables under the car’s interior trim.